Group of people walking toward US Capitol

 U.S. Delegation Visit Content

-During a nearly two-week stay in Los Angeles and Washington, D.C., Fellows explore issues related to American democracy, including diversity, minority representation, and solutions to social challenges.
+During a two-week stay in Los Angeles and Washington, DC, Fellows explore issues related to American democracy, including minority representation, civic participation, and approaches to advancing social justice.
 They also examine the roles of government agencies, nonprofits, and individuals in shaping policy, engaging directly with those involved in these activities.
-The program’s exploration of DEI concepts is grounded in understanding American society and democracy through a Japanese American perspective.
+By learning about American society and democracy through the lens of Japanese American history and experiences, Fellows gain a balanced and nuanced understanding of equity, representation, and inclusion in practice.

 Support the understanding and appreciation of the Japanese American experience.